flaupretre/pecl-compat/README.md

 - A backport of most PHP 7 *zend_hash* features to PHP 5.

+- A compatibility library for simple resource handling

 # Examples

 For examples of using this library, look at the [PCS extension](https://github.com/flaupretre/pecl-pcs).
 There, you will see usage examples of most *pecl-compat* features.